 Roasted garlic, herby, cheesy, a combination or plain, these pull apart Sourdough Rolls are spiked with whole wheat and a bit of olive oil to make them oh so soft.
 After a long overnight fermentation, you can proof the rolls in the refrigerator or for a quicker proof, at room temperature.
 Use an active, doubled in size Sourdough Bread Starter for the fluffiest rolls!
 This recipe is vegetarian and vegan friendly. [ see recipe VIDEO on the recipe card ]

 Sourdough Rolls Recipe: Soft and So Fragrant

-If you love Sourdough Recipes, you’re going to enjoy these simple to make and so delicious rolls.
-These sourdough rolls are made with a touch of whole wheat flour for a bump of whole grains and nutty flavor, and olive oil to help create the softest, pull apart rolls.
+If you love Sourdough Recipes, you will enjoy these simple-to-make sourdough dinner rolls.
+These rolls are made with a touch of whole wheat flour for a bump of whole grains and nutty flavor, and olive oil to help create the softest, pull-apart rolls.

-When I went to Pastry School, chef always had us add a little something extra to dinner rolls.
-And so, for this recipe I’m including optional add-ins to take these fluffy dinner rolls over the top, including your choice of roasted garlic (a must!), herbs like rosemary, thyme, sage and chives and last but not least, Parmesan!
+When I went to Pastry School, the chef always had us add a little something extra to dinner rolls.
+And so, for this recipe, I’m including optional add-ins to take these fluffy dinner rolls over the top, including your choice of roasted garlic (a must!), herbs like rosemary, thyme, sage, and chives, and last but not least, Parmesan!

 Related: Looking for a sourdough starter?
 Follow my DIY Sourdough Starter recipe.

 At a Glance: How to Make Sourdough Rolls

-You’ll start with a fluffy, doubled in size sourdough starter.
+You’ll start with a fluffy, doubled-in-size sourdough starter.
 I have an Easy Sourdough Starter tutorial if needed.
 Feed your starter the day before you plan to make the rolls and store it in the refrigerator.
 That way the starter rises slowly and it’s less likely to miss its peak.
 Also, refrigerator storage offers a longer window of peak time to mix the sourdough rolls.
-In summary, here’s how to make these fluffy sourdough bread rolls (see recipe card below for full recipe):
+In summary, here’s how to make these fluffy sourdough bread rolls (see recipe card for details + recipe VIDEO):